Two arrested, police find gun and drugs after brief car chase in NE Portland - NewsBreak

-The Hillsboro Police Department provides an accounting of calls for service from June 6-12, 2022.Editor's note: Police logs are a partial accounting of law enforcement calls, based on activity reports and descriptions generated by participating police departments.
+The Forest Grove Police Department describes calls for service from June 3-9, 2022.Editor's note: Police logs are a partial accounting of law enforcement calls, based on activity reports and descriptions generated by participating police departments.
 All persons accused of a crime are legally considered to be innocent until proven guilty.
-Monday, June 6 City workers reported graffiti at the park in the 7000 block of Southeast Frances Street with an estimated $500 damage.
-A business in the 400 block of Southeast 10th Avenue reported an unwanted person.
-The man refused to leave the room after checkout.
-He was...
+Friday, June 3 Police received a rather colorful phone call from an irate man wanting to know why a Forest Grove police officer left a business card at his door.
+Officers explained it pertained to the numerous misdemeanor and felony warrants he currently had outstanding.
+After a long phone call...

 Comments / 1